 Ingrid Wiener & Chor – Vermutlich

-choir of famous artists from West-Berlin reflecting about life (1985, Exil Schallplatte)
+A choir of famous artists from West-Berlin reflects on life.
+(1985, Exil Schallplatte)